ISO/IEC 8859-5: History and related code pages

 IBM Code page 915 is an extension of ISO/IEC 8859-5, adding some semigraphic and other symbols in the C1 area.
 IBM Code page 1124 is mostly identical to ISO-8859-5, but replaces ѓ with ґ for Ukrainian use.

 ISO-IR-200, "Uralic Supplementary Cyrillic Set", was registered in 1998 by Everson Gunn Teoranta (which Michael Everson was a director of, prior to the founding of Evertype in 2001), and changes several of the non-Russian letters in order to support the Kildin Sami, Komi and Nenets languages, not supported by ISO-8859-5 itself.
 Michael Everson also introduced Mac OS Barents Cyrillic for the same languages on classic Mac OS.
+FreeDOS calls it code page 59283.

 ISO-IR-201, "Volgaic Supplementary Cyrillic Set", was similarly introduced by Everson Gunn Teoranta in order to support the Chuvash, Komi, Mari and Udmurt languages, spoken in the titular republics of Russia.
+FreeDOS calls it code page 58259.